andrsnn/re-path/README.md

 `'-g, --glob [value]', 'Glob on which to match on, see npm glob'`

-`'-am, --autoMemoise', 'Automatically replace with matching memoised paths.'`
+`'-a, --auto', 'Automatically replace with matching memoised paths.'`

-`'-t, --threshold <n>', 'If autoMemoised enabled, threshold in which to match.
+`'-t, --threshold <n>', 'Threshold in which to match.
 Defaults to 1.'`

 Memoised matches are computed by evaluating number of correct matching subdirectories starting will file and traversing toward the root.
 E.g. given `'../moduleB/moduleB'` with memoised path `'/User/andrsnn/re-path/moduleB/moduleB'` will produce a match of 2.
 Given a threshold greater than 2 will mean module path will not be automatically rewritten, and a new path will be prompted for.